CWHengProj/ResilientGymApp/KNOWNBUGS.md

 - Formatting for the exercise descriptions - []

 # Dev QOL
-- Email should be better formatted to have the header as the feedback, title as the priority and then the message contents - []
 - protect the backend by ensuring user is valid before being able to access their workouts - []
-- backend priority level all reflected as low - []